 Types of unconscious bias

 - Perception bias – we believe something is typical of a particular group of people based on cultural stereotypes or assumptions.
-While it’s impossible to be completely objective about other people, this bias distorts your perception of a stranger from the get-go, making any attempt at objectivity futile.
+While it’s impossible to be completely objective about other people, perception bias distorts your perception of a stranger from the get-go, making any attempt at objectivity futile.

 - Affinity bias – we feel as though we have a natural connection with people who are similar to us.
 This natural connection can impair our judgement of their skills, merits and values.